archetype-themes/devkit/README.md

 _^^ Link to introductory video + show youtube thumbnail_

 > [!NOTE]
 > **This initial preview of the Archetype Devkit is a call to action for the community.** We invite you to bring your insights and experiences to help shape our collective approach to theme development.
-Your feedback is crucial as we refine our methodologies and collaborate to establish best practices that benefit us all, paving the way to our grand launch in September 2024.
+Your feedback is crucial as we refine our methodologies and collaborate to establish best practices that benefit us all.
 Check out the the [Contributing](#contributing) section for more details!
 >
 > **[Sign up for Devkit preview email updates](https://dev.archetypethemes.co)**